-Are you ready for another weaving challenge?!
+Are you ready for weaving with texture challenge?!

 Through the month of August, we challenge you to weave texture on your rigid heddle looms!

 We all agree that plain weave can be an exciting weave structure in itself, but wouldn't it be fun to weave texture like we see being accomplished on shaft looms?

 With this challenge we are going to go a step further, increasing our skill and our loom’s capabilities.

 Let's start by thinking about what our rigid heddle loom does.
 It is basically a 2-shaft loom.
 Heddle up is one shed and heddle down is another shed.
 But with a little manipulation with our warp threads, we can also create new pathways that will produce texture in our weaving!

 We can weave texture on our rigid heddle looms by bringing a pick-up stick, or two, or even three into the mix.
 Ok, let's not get ahead of ourselves.
 We will start with just one pick-up stick for now.